dcbott01/banana/README.md

 - Auto Clear Quest
 - Auto Claim
 - Auto Gacha Harvest
+- Auto Sell Banana If you have more than 1
 - Multi Account
 - Loop based on the account with the fastest claim time